Suitable for stairs, slopes or flat surfaces inside or outside your home.

-Our handrail kits are made of heavy duty materials such as galvanised steel or aluminium, making them perfect for use either outside or inside the house.
-They are extremely durable in any weather conditions, which means that they will keep you safe and sound for years (or even decades) to come.
+Our handrail kits are made of heavy-duty materials such as galvanised steel or aluminium, making them perfect for use as either outdoor handrails or indoor stair protection.
+Our handrails for steps are extremely durable in any weather conditions, which means they will keep you safe and sound for years (or even decades).

 Common uses: